tjohann/my_gaming_playground/README.md

 	- use joystick, mouse and keyboard to move an object over the screen
 	- first example which should also work on our tv (1280x720 size and an astronaut of 50x60)

+follow_mouse:

+	- follow the postion of a mouse click